chanum/ktonExampleKtor/README.md

 # ktonExampleKtor

-Example of basic ktor server to handler CRUD operations.
+Example of basic ktor server to handle CRUD operations.

-See Postaman collection in *documentation*
+See Postaman collection in *documentation* folder.